Dynamic data generation and dynamic portfolio selection: an application of a score-based diffusion model: Proof of Theorem

-To obtain the Wasserstein bounds from total variation bounds, we first provide a uniform-in-time moment estimate for SDE under {\it strong dissipative condition}; see Section 1.2 of \cite{Khasminskii2012}.
-Suppose that for the function $f:[0,\Ti]\times \mR^d\to \mR^d$, there exists $C,R_0>0$ such that for any $|x|>R_0$,
+To obtain Wasserstein bounds from total variation bounds, we first provide a uniform-in-time moment estimate for an SDE under a {\it strong dissipativity condition}; see Section 1.2 of \citet{Khasminskii2012}.
+Let $f:[0,\infty)\times \mR^d\to \mR^d$, and suppose that there exist $D,\delta>0$ such that, for any $t,x$,

 We consider the following SDE: